tvenko/crawler/README.md

 Only one of the group members should make a submission of the assignment to moodle.
 The submission should contain only a link to the repository that contains the following:

-a file si.fri;.si.fri.db.gz - Crawldb database dump pg_dump (dbname) | gzip > si.fri;.si.fri.db.gz (The dump must contain only data from the sites given as a seed URL list above!). a file report.pdf - PDF report. a file README.md - Short description of the project and instructions to install, set up and run the crawler. a folder crawler - Implementation of the crawler.
+a file db.gz - Crawldb database dump pg_dump (dbname) | gzip > db.gz (The dump must contain only data from the sites given as a seed URL list above!). a file report.pdf - PDF report. a file README.md - Short description of the project and instructions to install, set up and run the crawler. a folder crawler - Implementation of the crawler.